pachyderm/docs/content/latest/reference/pachctl/pachctl_squash_commit.md

----
-# metadata #
-title:  pachctl squash commit
+## pachctl squash commit

-description: "Squash the sub-commits of a commit.
-The data in the sub-commits will remain in their child commits.\nThe squash will fail if it includes a commit with no children"
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - squash
-cliGlossary:  s
----
+Squash the sub-commits of a commit.

 ### Synopsis